-Have you ever dreaded hearing the phone ring?
-Worried about dealing with a collection agency looking to collect on a debt that has grown far beyond your ability to pay off?
+Have you ever dreaded hearing the phone ring, worried it might be a collection agency calling about a debt that has grown far beyond your ability to pay off?
 If so, you aren’t alone.
-People file for bankruptcy every year—and there’s no shame in that.

 What Is Bankruptcy?

-Bankruptcy is a form of insolvency, that falls under the Bankruptcy and Insolvency Act.
+Bankruptcy is a form of insolvency that falls under the Bankruptcy and Insolvency Act.
 Insolvency is when someone is unable to pay their debts on time.
-Bankruptcy is a form of debt relief that is administered by someone known as a Licensed Insolvency Trustee (LIT) like MNP LTD., who is licensed by the Government of Canada.
+It is administered by a Licensed Insolvency Trustee (LIT), who is licensed by the Government of Canada.

-The LIT will help you understand the process of filing for bankruptcy, lay out the potential financial impacts, what debts you will still have to pay, and inform you about which assets you may lose or be able to keep if you file for bankruptcy.
+The LIT will help you understand the process of filing for bankruptcy, including potential financial impacts, which debts you will still have to pay, and which assets you may lose or be able to keep if you file for bankruptcy.

-Filing for bankruptcy in Canada is different from making a consumer proposal (another form of insolvency administered by an LIT) in a few key ways:
+Filing for bankruptcy in Canada is different from filing a consumer proposal (another form of insolvency administered by an LIT) in a few key ways:

 - In a bankruptcy, you do not have control over which assets you keep or lose.
-The LIT will sell non-exempt assets you have to cover your debts to your creditors.
+The LIT will sell non-exempt assets (such as second homes, luxury goods, or property assets beyond the provincial allowance) to cover your debts to your creditors.
 In a consumer proposal, you may be able to retain your assets.

 - A consumer proposal is an agreement with your creditors that allows you to either pay a portion of what you owe (typically more than what they could get in a bankruptcy filing) or get an extension on your payment period.